In the Therapy Room: Developing Emotional Intelligence

 Bramford was living without access to these bytes.
 Their body was generating them constantly, but their conscious mind wasn’t receiving the signal.

-The real work became helping Bramford develop what I’d call emotional granularity—the ability to distinguish between one emotional state and another rather than experiencing everything as vague discomfort.
+The real work became helping Bramford develop what I’d call emotional granularity—the ability to understand the structures creating these emotions rather than experiencing everything as vague discomfort.
 This isn’t about becoming oversensitive or learning to overthink every feeling.
-It’s about developing a finer-grained perception of what’s actually happening inside, the same way someone learning wine tasting gradually stops saying “it tastes like wine” and can identify oak, tannins, acidity.
-Only you’re tasting your own inner life.
+It’s about developing a finer-grained perception of what’s actually happening inside.

 We started with something deceptively simple: naming.
 When Bramford felt that physical unsettledness, instead of letting it sit as background noise, they’d pause and ask themselves: Is this restlessness or anxiety?
 Is this heaviness sadness or fatigue?
 Am I frustrated or disappointed?